rockmonkey4004/rockmonkey4004.github.io/_posts/2021-01-28-Thurs-Sourdough-FAQ.md

 I hand knead- but it actually is a series of stretching and folding the dough, which is done in the bulk rise.
 I tried three different recipes before landing on the one I like (the recipe is in the Tartine book I recommended above) and none of them used a bread maker.

-Here is a helpful [video](https://www.google.com/url?q=https://www.theclevercarrot.com/2020/05/how-to-stretch-and-fold-sourdough/&sa=D&ust=1611850009877000&usg=AOvVaw02euG8nTl7GAlUtfzvrE7H) to understand what a stretch and fold looks like.
+If you go to my [instagram](https://www.instagram.com/lauramsanders/) and go to my sourdough highlight I have a video on what a stretch and fold looks like.

 * Any equipment you recommend?